Renew-S/ai-workplace-companion/README.md

 └── README.md
 ```

-> The exact structure may vary depending on the components and configuration generated during development.
+> The exact structure may vary depending on the implementation and components generated during development.

 ---